 Master Plans.
-The Houston Airport System completed the Ellington Master Plan in 2002, the Hobby Master Plan in 2003 and the Intercontinental Master Plan in February 2007.
-Houston Airport System master plans are demand driven, not time driven.
-Planning Activity Levels (PAL's) are tied to growth metrics and trigger project implementation when a pre-defined level is reached.
-If the growth metrics indicate slow growth, then PAL's move later on the time line.
-Conversely, if growth metrics show rapid growth, then PAL's move closer on the time line and warrant a faster response.
+The Houston Airport System last completed the Ellington Master Plan in 2002, the Hobby Master Plan in 2003 and the Intercontinental Master Plan in December 2006.
+New Houston Airport System master plans will generally be demand driven, time driven and tied to affordability levels.
+Planning Activity Levels (PAL's) are tied to replacement cycles, volume metrics and strategic goals.
+Project implementation is generally triggered when a pre-defined need is reached and re-validated.
+Planning Activity Levels may move up closer in time or move further back in time depending on this subsequent evaluation including an evaluation of realistic alternatives according to changes in demand.
+The Houston Airport System is in the process of updating the Master Plans for all three airports and will modify its capital improvement program, as appropriate, upon completion of these Master Plans.